 What is a good app for sharing files securely?

-However, if you wish to share files via the messaging app of your choice, that is also possible with most of them.
-They will let you send images, voicemail, videos, and even text files, all of which will be just as secure as regular messaging.
+Signal is more than just a messaging app and is our pick for this function as well.
+It will let you send images, voicemail, video messages, and even text files, all of which will be just as secure as regular messaging.

-Things might be more complicated when it comes to Silence, as it acts as an SMS service, but all the rest on this list will let you do it with ease.
+Things might be more complicated when it comes to Silence, as it acts as an SMS service, but all the rest on this list will also let you do it with ease.

 Of course, wherever multiple apps are doing the same thing, there is bound to be a rivalry.

 As our top recommendation, Signal should also be put up against the elephant in the room in the form of the popular instant messenger service that is missing from this list; WhatsApp.